-The flavor of this pasta and salmon recipe is surprisingly complex.
+The flavor of this canned salmon pasta recipe is surprisingly complex.
 The sweet, tangy flavor of the tomatoes is a great complement to the spicy pepper and savory salmon.
 The spinach turns this into a one-dish meal.

 Salmon and Pasta Recipe Tips

 Pasta: You can use any type of pasta for this dish.
 There are many good gluten-free and whole wheat pastas available.
 I recommend using a short pasta like penne that can easily soak up the different flavors here.